dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 justify broad censorship to regulate technology & communication, citing promotion of safety.

-> Imagine if Hip Hop was illegal!
-Open source software!
+> Imagine if Hip Hop was illegal.
+Open source software.
 Encryption so
-> software!
-Religious Texts!
+> software.
+Religious Texts.
 Dear God, we have to burn the Tony
-> Robbins books and videos!
+> Robbins books and videos.
 Self-help books are for the terrorisks!
 > Empowered people are dangerous people in the 21st century factory
 > farm!